francisbrero/ios-scraper/README.md

 # ios-scraper
 There's a ton of value to get from getting the list of attendees of marketing events you are thinking of attending.
-However you usually need to be a sponsor to get the full list.
+However, you usually need to be a sponsor to get the full list.
 The following steps will allow you to scrape the attendee lists from the iOS event app.
-It implements a man-in-the-middle attack to catch all http calls made by your phone while your browsing the app in order to be able to download the content of the app.
+It implements a man-in-the-middle attack to catch all HTTP calls made by your phone while you're browsing the app in order to be able to download the content of the app.

 ## install HTTPS Debugger
 Mitmproxy is a free and open source interactive HTTPS proxy.